alphagov/government-service-design-manual/Copy and content/readingages.md

 ##Guidance

 <p>Users only really read 20-28% of a web page.
-With services, where users just want to complete the task as quickly as possible, you have added user impatience.</p>
+With services, where users just want to complete the task as quickly as possible, you have added user impatience so you may find users skim words even more.</p>
-[The style guide] and [how we write] gives guidance on how to write.
+[The style guide] and [how we write] give guidance on how to write.
 This page details why we do it.</p>

 <p>All of this guidance is based on the learning skills of an average person in the UK, who has English as a first language.</p>

 ###Reading age
 <p>You don’t read one word at a time.
 You bounce around.
 You anticipate words and fill them in.
-By the time you are 9 years old, your brain can drop up to 30% of the text and still understand.
+<p>By the time you are 9 years old, your brain can drop up to 30% of the text and still understand.
 Your vocabulary will grow but this reading skill stays with you as an adult.</p>
+<p> You should also be confident in sounding out words and blending sounds.
+You may not know the word, but you have the skills to be able to learn it.</p>
+<p>We talk about the reading age being around 9 years old - this is why. </p>
 ###Lowercase
 <p>When you learn to read, you start with a mix of upper and lower case but you don’t start understanding uppercase until you are around 6 years old. </p>